astronomer/docs/astro/view-logs.md

 You can use the following options to specify the types of logs or messages that you want to view.

 - **String search**: Enter a string, keyword, or phrase to find in your logs.
+You can also search with suffix wildcards by adding a `*` to your search query.
+For example, `acti*` returns results that include `action` and `acting`.
+The string search does not include fuzzy matching, so misspelled strings or incomplete strings without a wildcard, `*`, return zero results.

 - **Time range**: Filter the logs displayed based on time.